 In March of this year I learned that my song cycle Of Three Minds, scored for soprano, piano, and computer, received a prestigious Suzanne and Lee Ettelson Composer's Award.
 As part of the award Composers, Inc. will host my computer and me in Berkeley, California for a performance of the cycle with the dynamic Amy Foote and Vicki Neve.

 I am currently writing music for a portrait concert at the Alte Schmiede in Vienna, Austria.
-Split between music for the concert hall and music for the screen, this evening will feature eight of my compositions with performances by Kaoko Amano, Lisa Leong, Maiken Beer and Mac N. Tosh.
+Split between music for the concert hall and music for the screen, this evening will feature six of my compositions with performances by Kaoko Amano, Lisa Leong, Maiken Beer and Mac N. Tosh.

 Collide-O-Scope Music has invited me to participate in Waking in Altamira, a large-scale collaborative concept production inspired in part by Herzog's Cave of Forgotten Dreams and supported by the Ditson Foundation.